sjefvanleeuwen/wpf-blazor-porting/README.md

 * Translate these to wrap to Blazorize
 * Slightly alter the WPF code behind and XAML for proper databinding.

+## Why did I do it?

+A lot of great legacy software was built in Silverlight and WPF.
+Although these are great frameworks, they don't adhere to standards such as (Isolated) CSS, HTML and Web Assembly.
+The Latter paves the way to running User Interface Native on any device in any programming language (though we focus on C# here).

+Also these legacy applications greatly benefit from said capbilities.
+A lot of logic can be reused transparently both on client and server.
+This enables us to offload server side logic to the client and make interactions more smoothly for the end-user while at the same time lowering the total cost of owner ship at bare metal in the cloud or your data center.

 ## Side Notes

 ### Styling